BlueGhostAlt/moonad/docs/lazy.md

 #### bind

-Binds the inner value with a binder
+Applies a transformation on the inner value then wraps the inner value of the result in an unevaluated lazy instance to ensure maximum delay in evaluation

 ```typescript
 export type bind<T, U> = (binder: (value: T) => Lazy<U>): Lazy<U>